doriansmiley/lotusJS/README.md

 SampleApp.MODEL_KEY = 'images';
 ````

 Note you can map objects that will be created by the IOC container using `mapObject` or map to a singleton using `mapSingletonInstance`.
-You can still use factories to obtain singletons.
+You can still use factories to set up your injections.
+This is useful when you want to be able to change injections without effecting application code using a config file.

 To inject objects you use the context's injector as follows: